aws/aws-cdk/packages/@aws-cdk/aws-lambda-nodejs/README.md

 });
 ```

-Use the `dockerImage` prop to use a custom bundling image:
+Use the `dockerImage` prop under `bundling` to use a custom bundling image:

 ```ts
 new lambda.NodejsFunction(this, 'my-handler', {